 To further promote bonsai art and to allow more people to appreciate the beauty of bonsai, Amy has turned her invaluable bonsai garden into a museum called the Amy Liang Bonsai Museum (梁悅美盆栽文物藝術館).
 Attended by 380 guests from 26 countries, the opening ceremony of the museum was held along with the launch ceremony of her memoir, “The Revelations of Bonsai: 50-Year Milestone of Amy Liang and Her Bonsai Journey” on November 3, 2017, in Taipei, Taiwan.

-In her memoir, in addition to recording her life from childhood to adulthood, her career, and how her interest in bonsai supported her during difficult times, she also shared her valuable experiences while dedicating herself to the art of bonsai over the past half century.
+In her memoir, in addition to recording her life from childhood to adulthood, her career, and how her interest in bonsai supported her during difficult times, she also shared her valuable experiences while dedicating herself to the art of bonsai over the past half-century.

-Professor Amy Liang is a treasure of bonsai art in Taiwan and across the world.
+Bonsai master Professor Amy Liang is a treasure of bonsai art in Taiwan and across the world.